corda/corda/docs/source/generating-a-node.rst

 * Organizational-unit (OU)
 * Common name (CN)

-Note that serial number is intentionally excluded in order to minimise scope for uncertainty in distinguished name format.
+Note that the serial number is intentionally excluded in order to minimise scope for uncertainty in the distinguished name format.
-Distinguished name qualifier has been removed due to technical issues; consideration was given to "Corda" as qualifier, however the qualifier needs to reflect directory manager, not the technology involved.
-There may be many Corda directories, but only one R3 directory on Corda.
+The distinguished name qualifier has been removed due to technical issues; consideration was given to "Corda" as qualifier, however the qualifier needs to reflect the compatibility zone, not the technology involved.
+There may be many Corda namespaces, but only one R3 namespace on Corda.
 The ordering of attributes is important.

-State should be avoided unless required to differentiate from other localities with the same or similar names at the country level.
-For example, London (GB) would not need a state, but St Ives would (there are two, one in Cornwall, one in Cambridgeshire).
-As legal entities in Corda are likely to be located in major cities, this is not expected to be present in the majority of names, but is an option for the cases which require it.
+``State`` should be avoided unless required to differentiate from other ``localities`` with the same or similar names at the country level.
+For example, London (GB) would not need a ``state``, but St Ives would (there are two, one in Cornwall, one in Cambridgeshire).
+As legal entities in Corda are likely to be located in major cities, this attribute is not expected to be present in the majority of names, but is an option for the cases which require it.

 The name must also obey the following constraints:

-* The organisation, locality and country attributes are present
+* The ``organisation``, ``locality`` and ``country`` attributes are present

-    * The state, organisational-unit and common name attributes are optional
+    * The ``state``, ``organisational-unit`` and ``common name`` attributes are optional

 * The fields of the name have the following maximum character lengths: